 - 3 Cupboard doors with glass shelves

-- Also available in a 4 door version (70.5″ W) Call or Visit and talk to a sales representative for details
+- Call or visit and talk to a sales representative for details

 The Norman Small Sideboard features a simple understated appearance.
 The slim style design offers storage cupboards with adjustable height glass shelves well suited for the living room.
 Hide away those items you want out of sight, dinnerware, stemware or other accessories.